 These two measures indicate that a digital certificate has been issued by a trusted third party, and the information transmitted from the website has been encrypted.

 Storing Confidential Information - University SAP 29.01.03.M1.16, Portable Devices requires encryption of Texas A&M related confidential information that resides on portable computing devices.
 It is recommended that all confidential data be encrypted even if it resides on stationary systems.

-Transferring Confidential Information - University SAP 29.01.03.M1.31,Encryption of Confidential and Sensitive Data requires encryption of confidential information when it is transmitted through email or to an off-campus site or when it is accessed from a remote location.
+Transferring Confidential Information - Security Control SC-13 Cryptographic Protection requires encryption of confidential information when it is transmitted through email or to an off-campus site or when it is accessed from a remote location.